crs4/health-gateway/docs/architecture.rst

 consume messages as Kafka Consumer, the Kafka ACL permits only the Destination’s Consumer to access its topic.
-In the case of Destination is configured to use a REST API, the ACL is configured to give access to the topic just to the HGW Frontend.
-In this case it is guaranteed that only the correct Destination can get the data by using the OAuth2 protocol: the REST API requires an OAuth2 access token, which is associated to the Destination and so to the topic, and so the HGW Frontend knows the correct topic to use when it receives REST requests.
+In the case of Destination is configured to use a REST API, the ACL is configured to give access to the topic just to the HGF.
+In this case it is guaranteed that only the correct Destination can get the data by using the OAuth2 protocol: the REST API requires an OAuth2 access token, which is associated to the Destination and so to the topic, and so the HGF knows the correct topic to use when it receives REST requests.

 The second level of encryption guarantees that the data that go through